harg74/codecademy_cs/README.md

 - Methods
 - self 'keyword'

 At this stage, with this program, you are only able to _buy_ shares from companies listed in the S&P 500.
-For the sake of this project, this is the base [list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) that I used for its development.
+For the sake of this project, this is the base [S&P 500 list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) that I used for its development.
 Some of the technologies that I utilized were:

 - pandas library
 - yfinance library (Yahoo Finance API)